The hugely popular Indian eatery Dishoom has a King’s Cross branch on Stable Street, just off Granary Square.

-The basement, which once housed the building’s stables, is now a bar called the Permit Room – treat yourself to a cocktail by the Chota (small) or Burra (large) peg.
+The basement, which once housed the building’s stables, is now a bar called the Permit Room.
+Here the “daru-wallah” mixes some wonderful concoctions in the dimly-lit space.

 The King’s Cross branch is the largest Dishoom to date, and one of the largest restaurants in King’s Cross.
 The eatery pays homage to the Irani cafés that were once part of everyday life in Bombay.
 At their peak, there were over 400, but sadly, less than 30 remain.

 Decor-wise, there’s plenty to get excited about.
 The designers spent time in Bombay visiting Irani cafés to perfectly recreate the early 20th century Bombay.
 Keep an eye out for the clock in the entranceway – it’s an exact replica on the timepiece that hangs in Bombay Central station.

 What’s in a name?